timsee/ArduCor/GUI/README.md

 to work with either android or iOS, attach the device, and build to that target.
 You may need to update your user specific settings in Qt in order to recognize the new targets.

-The mobile application can be compiled to use either the [HTTP or UDP arduino yun samples](../samples/yun).
+The mobile application can be compiled to use either the [HTTP or UDP arduino yun samples](../samples/yun) or it can communicate with a Phillips Hue.
 It cannot be used with the serial samples, since mobile phones aren't really designed to interface with serial ports.
 As for screen orientations, It will support portrait and landscape for tablets with an aspect ratio of 4:3, such as an iPad.
 For phones and thinner tablets, only portrait will be supported.